 Ivermectin treatment in humans ‘astonishingly safe’

-The chemical which kills lice, worms, nematodes and mites, is produced normally by the bacterium Streptomyces avermitilis, kills parasites by disrupting the fluid exchange through the insect's cell membrane.
+The insecticide, which also kills lice, worms, nematodes and mites, is produced normally by the bacterium Streptomyces avermitilis, kills parasites by disrupting the fluid exchange through the insect's cell membrane.
 The FDA approved the anti-helminthic drug in 2015, finding it ‘astonishingly safe’.

 Ivermectin and cancer - ovarian, breast, TNBC and lymphoma